nhsconnect/prm-practice-migration/guide/03-pre-migration-planning.md

 ## Notification of 3rd parties and links

-Refer back to the list created at the Kick-off of all the supporting/connecting systems and community services that the Clinical system or the practice works with, such as
+Refer back to the list created at the Kick-off of all the supporting/connecting solutions and community services that the Clinical solution or the practice works with, such as

 * [Electronic Prescription Service (EPS)](https://digital.nhs.uk/services/electronic-prescription-service)